 This application is similar to the previous application except the

-explicit context with identifier context
+explicit context with identifier context.
+Additionally the input

-fields are bound to to-int
+fields are bound to to-int instances, of x, y and z which

-being bound to the values entered in the
+results in x, y and z being bound to the values entered in the

 fields converted to integers.
 If a non-integer value is entered in a